 - Other conditions.

-vomiting, diarrhea, liver and kidney problems, blood disorders, nerve problems, shock, organ failure, and death.
+Autumn crocus is UNSAFE.
+It is considered a poison, and can cause burning of the mouth and throat, vomiting, diarrhea, liver and kidney problems, blood disorders, nerve problems, shock, organ failure, and death.
 There have been reports of poisoning when autumn crocus bulbs were mistaken for onions and eaten.

 If you have gout or familial Mediterranean fever, it is much safer to use colchicine prescribed by your healthcare provider.
 Prescription colchicine contains a set amount of medicine.
 The amount of colchicine in autumn crocus can vary from plant to plant.